 Tickets range in price from $38 - $68 depending on the time slot you choose.
 See more from their website.

 TIP: See our guide to New Orleans with kids for more family-friendly ideas for any time of year.

 This beloved ballet is a holiday tradition, and you can catch it this December in New Orleans.

-You have not one, but TWO different productions of the Nutcracker in 2022, in NOLA!
+You have not one production of the Nutcracker in 2023, in NOLA!